-For titles that are immediately available, use the Books & Media (UWM) search scope and add the material type “Audio Visual.”
+For titles that are immediately available, use the Books & Media (UWM) search scope and add the material type “Videos.”
 Refine your results to “Milwaukee Online Resources” to limit to streaming media.

-To include DVDs, CDs, etc. that you can request from other UW System Schools, use the Books & Media (UW System) search scope with the “Audio Visual” material type.
+To include DVDs, CDs, etc. that you can request from other UW System Schools, use the Books & Media (UW System) search scope with the “Videos” material type.